themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 Side effects can last permanently or long after cessation of the medication.

 The newest hormonal drug, **Elagolix** (Orilissa), has received <a href="https://www.ncbi.nlm.nih.gov/pubmed/30551159" target="_blank" rel="noopener noreferrer">largely negative reviews</a> from studies, experts, and <a href="http://www.fdable.com/basic_query/aers/7fa29a3fe647402fb0fdd36d2f64c00d" target="_blank" rel="noopener noreferrer">patients</a>.
-For example, the <a href="https://icer-review.org/wp-content/uploads/2018/08/ICER_Endometriosis_RAAG_080318.pdf" target="_blank" rel="noopener noreferrer">Institute for Clinical and Economic Review</a> found that there are limitations in the evidence on the long-term safety and effectiveness of Elagolix for endometriosis.
-Further studies are needed to confirm if there is any benefit to using Elagolix instead of the currently practiced hormonal therapies.
+For example, the Institute for Clinical and Economic Review found that there are limitations in the evidence <a href="https://icer-review.org/wp-content/uploads/2018/08/ICER_Endometriosis_RAAG_080318.pdf" target="_blank" rel="noopener noreferrer"> on the long-term safety and effectiveness</a> of Elagolix for use in endometriosis patients.
+Further studies are needed to confirm if there is any benefit to using Elagolix instead of the currently used hormonal medications.
 Additional studies are also needed to rule out any long-term safety risks for patients.

 <blockquote class="blockquote">The New England CEPAC voted that evidence was not adequate to determine whether elagolix offers a net health benefit compared to no treatment, or compared to treatment with either a GnRH agonist (leuprorelin acetate) or a hormonal contraceptive (depot medroxyprogesterone), due to limited and mixed evidence on clinical effectiveness and potential risks.
 Since endometriosis-related symptoms recur after stopping treatment, it remains to be determined whether elagolix is safe or effective for long term use.